BehaviorTree/btcpp_website/docs/tutorial-advanced/pre_post_conditions.md

 __MoveBase__ and we conditionally take the second or third branch of the Sequence based on the value of `error_code`.

-# Design pattern: states and declarrative trees
+# Design pattern: states and declarative trees

-Even if the promise of Behavior Tree is to free us from the tiranny of states, but the truth is that sometimes it is hard to reason about our application without states.
+Even if the promise of Behavior Tree is to free us from the tyranny of states, but the truth is that sometimes it is hard to reason about our application without states.

 Using states can make our Tree easier.
-For instance we can take a certain branch of the tree only when the robot (or a subsystem) is in a particular state.
+For instance, we can take a certain branch of the tree only when the robot (or a subsystem) is in a particular state.